Azure/azure-powershell/src/ServiceBus/ServiceBus/help/Remove-AzServiceBusNetworkRuleSet.md

 IpRules             :
 VirtualNetworkRules :

-Deletes the NetwrokRuleSet using InputObject
+Deletes the NetworkRuleSet using InputObject

 ### Example 3
 ```powershell